InvalidArgument3/Tacit_Experimentation/obsidian/tacit_experimentation/Obligatory Folder/Camera controller script.md

 - should not track right and left, should depict the entire lateral playspace within a 16:9 screen footprint
 - vertical playspace should extend no further than 4x above where the enemies can be seen at the bottom of the screen
 - should zoom out/in with the scroll wheel
+	- zooming should move the camera back and forth on the X axis, maximum 10 minimum 5